 1. need as deter first to receive stated in KRS bool board and the district have approved and disseminated procedures whereby pupils who have a greater mined by the eligibility criteria as stated in KRS 158.070 and 704 KAR 3:390 shall be referred and selected extended school services.
 The district further ensures that students who have greater academic need as 158.070 and 704 KAR 3:390 are not excluded from referral or selection for extended school services due of the parent or student to provide transportation to or from the school or site of extended school services Yes 2.
-The school in forms parents or guardians of extended school services as follows: Yes a.
-A general notification which describes the nature of the services to be offered including the opportunities for maintenance of performance, prevention of failure and reduction of academic deficiencies; b. b.
-A specific notification of their child's eligibility to receive extended school services; and c.
-Written procedures for parents or guardians to request reconsideration of their children's identification or lack of identification of eligibility for extended school services.
-3. 3.
-(If applicable) The most current policy developed by the local school board that mandates attendance for any student(s) to Extended School Services is on file at the offices of Extended School Services, Kentucky Department of Education.
-4. Accurate time logs are maintained for personnel receiving salary from Extended School Services.
-Such salary is for direct services to the Extended School Services program.
-No ESS staff member is paid more than his/her actual hourly rate for a comparable position in the regular program.
-5. 5.
-The district has written criteria for the selection of ESS staff (certified and classified).
-ESS teachers and other ESS staff are first employed based on having the specific expertise to meet the needs of the students being served.
-All other criteria for employment are both fair and equitable to applicants.
-6. Accurate records are maintained for student attendance to Extended School Services and of student progress toward individual goals.
-7. enrolled in ESS are allowed to ride the buses provided through ESS funds only to the extent that it does not cost of such transportation to ESS.
+The school inf forms parents or guardians of extended school services as follows: Yes a.
+A general notification which describes the nature of the services to be offered including the opportunities for maintenance of performance, prevention of failure and reduction of academic deficiencies; b.
+A specific notification of their child's eligibility to receive extended school services; and C. Written procedures for parents or guardians to request reconsideration of their children's identification or lack of identification of eligibility for extended school services.
+3. The most current policy developed by the local school board that mandates attendance for any student(s) chool Services is on file at the offices of Extended School Services, Kentucky Department of Education.
+Yes 4. services to the logs are maintained for personnel receiving salary from Extended School Services.
+Such salary is for direct e Extended School Services program.
+No ESS staff member is paid more than his/her actual hourly rate for position in the regular program.
+Yes 5. are first emplo is written criteria for the selection of ESS staff (certified and classified).
+ESS teachers and other ESS staff byed based on having the specific expertise to meet the needs of the students being served.
+All other ployment are both fair and equitable to applicants.
+Yes 6.
+Accurate reco rds are maintained for student attendance to Extended School Services and of student progress toward ls.
+Yes 7. enrolled in ESS are allowed to ride the buses provided through ESS funds only to the extent that it does not ost of such transportation to ESS.
 Yes